 Medical students and residents taking part in the rotation have a full two weeks of didactics and outdoor workshops, including participation in team activities in the WV EMS Competition, "The Battle in the Gorge."

 The rotation is open to osteopathic and allopathic medical residents and 4th year medical students.
-It is co-sponsored by the West Virginia School of Osteopathic Medicine and the Emergency Medicine Residency Program at Ohio Valley Medical Center in Wheeling, WV.
+It is co-sponsored by the West Virginia School of Osteopathic Medicine and the Emergency Medicine Residency Program at Trinity Health System in Steubenville, OH.
 We have additional hospitality sponsorship from the WVSOM Alumni Association, West Virginia Primary Care Association, Practice Link, Logan Regional Medical Center, Appalachian Regional Healthcare, WVSOM Center for Rural and Community Health, and the WV Rural Health Association.